A brief history of Neural Networks, as they relate to Neuroscience

-The main reason these models do not seem realistic to neuroscientists is the fact that real neurons spike, a binary output that occurs for a short duration; in contrast to model neurons that hold a real valued output for an indefinite period.
+The main reason these models do not seem realistic is the fact that real neurons spike, a binary output that occurs for a short duration; in contrast to model neurons that hold a real valued output for an indefinite period.
 Many observers have noted problems with the conclusion that biological networks of neurons could implement a real valued input output function.
 While at one time it was believed that a rate code could be used to implement the equivalent of a real valued output from organic neurons, more recent observations have cast doubt on this.
 In particular it was noted that the fast speed of transmission in real decision making leaves no time for organic neurons to establish rates and detect changes in rates

 - Surfing a spike wave down the ventral stream. (paper by Van Rullen and Thorpe in the journal Vision Resarch, 2002)

 At the same time, studies have also shown that relative spike timing can be highly precise to a time scale of milliseconds in response to visual stimuli.
 These observations imply that a rate code theory is at best a partial explanation for real neurons.

 - Temporal precision in the neural code and the timescales of natural vision. (paper by Butts et al. in the journal Nature, 2007)

 This has lead to a large body of research on spiking neuron models – models in which the neurons actually produce biologically realistic spikes

 - Spiking Neuron Models, book by Gerstner and Kistler, 2002

 - Simulation of networks of spiking neurons: a review of tools and strategies (article in Journal of Computational Neuroscience by Brette et al., 2007)

 - Spiking neural networks: Principles and challenges. (in proceedings of ESANN by Gruning and Bohte, 2014)